English 箭头

 📋 Summary

-One of the most significant advantages of 3D printing is its ability to create "bespoke" or "custom-made" objects.
-These terms refer to items crafted specifically to meet an individual's unique requirements.
-This capability has been transformative in the field of medical "prosthetics"—artificial body parts designed to replace missing limbs or features.
+One of the most impactful applications of 3D printing is the production of "bespoke" or "custom-made" items.
+These terms refer to objects specifically designed to meet an individual's unique requirements.
+Nowhere is this more evident than in the field of medical prosthetics—artificial body parts designed to replace missing natural limbs or features.

-A landmark example occurred in 2021 when Steven Verz became the first person to receive a 3D-printed prosthetic eye.
-While the device does not restore sight, it has significantly "boosted his confidence."
-Surgeon Mandeep Sagu explains that the traditional method of creating prosthetic eyes was an "artisan process" requiring immense skill from an "ocularist" (the professional who fits the eye).
-This manual approach was incredibly "time-consuming," often requiring long hours of labor.
-By automating this process, 3D printing can now complete the production in just 30 minutes, showcasing a massive leap in efficiency.
+In 2021, this technology reached a milestone when Steven Verz became the first person to receive a 3D-printed prosthetic eye.
+While the prosthetic does not restore sight, it significantly boosts the patient's confidence.
+Surgeon Mandeep Sagu notes that while prosthetic eyes were traditionally created through an "artisan process" requiring immense artistry from an ocularist, it was historically very "time-consuming."
+By automating the process, 3D printing can now complete the production of a prosthetic eye in just 30 minutes, drastically increasing efficiency.

 Historical Context and Conclusion

-While 3D printing feels futuristic, the roots of printing go back much further.
-Before Gutenberg, block printing was the standard.
-The oldest known text printed this way was not a recipe or a love letter, but the "Buddha's Diamond Sutra," a significant religious text.
+Interestingly, the concept of printing dates back much further than Gutenberg.
+Before the printing press, block printing—using hand-carved wooden blocks—was the standard.
+The oldest known text printed this way was not a recipe or a love letter, but a religious text known as the "Buddha's Diamond Sutra."

 🎯Key Sentences